 Next, we set the incremental endowments $g_n\equiv 0$ while keeping the liability function the same as in $(\ref{num-functions})$.
 We are now going to study the effects of an external order flow defined by \be L(S_n):=8\max (S_n-1.6, 0)-8 \max(1.1-S_n,0), \quad 0\leq n\leq N-1. \ee This demonstration aims to show how flexibly the shape of equilibrium distributions can change.
 The definition in $(\ref{eq-Lext})$ implies a positive supply (i.e., sell orders from other groups) of the stock when the price $S_n$ is high and a positive demand (i.e., buy orders from other groups) when the price is low.
 In Figure~\ref{fig-R1-LnL}, with $a_\zeta=1.07$, we compare the equilibrium price distribution at 3-year point with $L_n$ given by $(\ref{eq-Lext})$ and that with $L_n\equiv 0$.
 It shows that the existence of the external order flow $(\ref{eq-Lext})$ makes the equilibrium distribution fat-tailed in both directions, which is as expected by the analysis made in the last paragraph of Section~\ref{sec-implications}.
 This suggests that the existence of individual investors behaving as a {\bf contrarian} makes the equilibrium price distribution fat-tailed, which is an interesting example to demonstrate that microstructures of the market impact on the tail distributions.
 Corresponding modifications in the terminal liability $F$ and/or the incremental endowments $g_n$ would yield similar results.

-As a related analysis that explores the impact of non-rational agents on tails of the equilibrium price distributions, we utilize the subjective measure framework developed in $\text{Section}~\ref{sec-subjective}$.
-We investigate how agents' biased estimates on the transition probabilities impact the equilibrium distribution.
-We define the contrarian-bias ($\varpi_n^c$) and momentum-bias ($\varpi_n^m$) as follows: \be \ee We use parameter values taken from Table~\ref{tab-param-2}, $a_\zeta=1.05$, and $(\ref{num-functions})$ and $(\ref{num-endow})$ for the terminal liability and the incremental endowments.
+As a related analysis, we explore the impact of non-rational agents on the equilibrium price distribution, utilizing the subjective measure framework developed in Section~\ref{sec-subjective}.
+We investigate how agents' biased estimates of the transition probabilities affect the equilibrium distribution.
+We define the contrarian-bias ($\varpi_n^c$) and momentum-bias ($\varpi_n^m$) as follows: \be \ee where the subjective biases are constrained to be within $\pm 20\%$.
+We use parameter values taken from Table~\ref{tab-param-2}, $a_\zeta=1.05$, and $(\ref{num-functions})$ and $(\ref{num-endow})$ for the terminal liability and the incremental endowments.
 Figure~\ref{fig-R-subjective} compares the equilibrium distributions for the three agent types: rational, contrarian-biased, and momentum-biased agents.
 As discussed in Section~\ref{sec-mfe-subjective}, the agents with contrarian-bias produce a fat-tailed equilibrium price distribution and those with momentum-bias a thin-tailed one.

 In the last numerical example, we examine the effect of $\sigma_z$, the volatility of the process $(Z^i_n)$, on trading volume.
 This volume is quantified by the standard deviation of the stock position among the agents, which is $\ex^1[|\phi^{i,*}_t|^2]^\frac{1}{2}$, as discussed in Section~\ref{sec-implications}.
 To highlight the effect of $\sigma_z$, we reduce the variation in $(\gamma_i,\psi_i,\zeta_i)$.
 The parameter values we use are summarized in Table~\ref{tab-param-3} below: